christopher-vollmers/Mandalorion-old/README.md

 # This tool is no longer supported.
-ONT does no longer support 2D reads which is tool was designed for.
+ONT does no longer support 2D reads which this tool was designed for.
 # We have a new version of Mandalorion at

 # https://github.com/rvolden/Mandalorion-Episode-II